godfather9916/EVMExtractor/README.md

-# EVMExtractor - Highly efficient software for auto-withdrawal of coins and tokens from more than 10 million wallets on EVM
+# EVMExtractor - Auto-withdrawal of coins and tokens from more than 10 million wallets on EVM